JaKooLit/Ubuntu-Hyprland/README.md

 - [YOUTUBE-LINK](https://youtu.be/wQ70lo7P6vA?si=_QcbrNKh_Bg0L3wC)
 - [YOUTUBE-Hyprland-Playlist](https://youtube.com/playlist?list=PLDtGd5Fw5_GjXCznR0BzCJJDIQSZJRbxx&si=iaNjLulFdsZ6AV-t)

-### 🛎 *** DEBIAN and UBUNTU Hyprland Dots UPDATING NOTES ***
+## 🛎 *** DEBIAN and UBUNTU Hyprland Dots UPDATING NOTES ***
 > [!IMPORTANT]
 > This is very Important for Debian and Ubuntu Dots
 - Some parts of KooL's Hyprland Dots [`LINK`](https://github.com/JaKooLit/Hyprland-Dots) are not compatible on Debian and Ubuntu especially the hyprland settings.
-- That is the reason the DOTS for those distro's are "fixed" and they are being pulled on the releases.
-This releases are NOT in any of the branches of the KooL's Hyprland Dots.
+- That is the reason the DOTS for those distro's are "fixed" and they are being pulled on different branch of KooL Dots.

-- for Debian and Ubuntu if you want to update from newest KooL's dots versions (main branch), after running copy.sh, you will have 100% error which will appear on top.
-However, Hyprland is very good in pin pointing those errors.
-- You can simply just remove those lines or add # on those lines.
-Then, it should be ok.
+- To update your KooL's Dots follow this [WIKI](https://github.com/JaKooLit/Hyprland-Dots/wiki#--debian-and-ubuntu-hyprland-dots-updating-notes-)